dottxt-ai/outlines/docs/welcome.md

 and generation can be interleaved with control flow, conditionals, custom Python functions and calls to other libraries.

-**Outlines** 〰 is *compatible with all models*.
+**Outlines** 〰 is *compatible with every auto-regressive model*.
 It only interfaces with models via the next-token logits.
-It can be used with API-based models as well.

-## Why Outlines over alternatives?

-Outlines is built at [.txt](https://dottxt.co) by engineers with decades of experience.
-We do not use unnecessary abstractions that tend to get in your way.
-We provide guided generation that enable reliable workflows.

 ## Acknowledgements